-They now live as refugees in Jammu as ‘internally displaced people’ or have settled in India.
+Kashmiri Hindus now live as refugees in Jammu as ‘internally displaced people’ or have settled in India.
 Unlike the Israelis who ensured the demographic majority of their Jewish State, the Hindu Pandits have always been a a tiny minority in Kashmir as far as we can recollect this history.
 Their minority status is not because of religious persecution that saw their society largely convert to Islam forcibly.
 This is wrongly alleged by some Hindu Pandits in light of their modern anxieties.
 Privileged elites that identify as elites have always been a minority in their societies.
 To even contemplate the idea of caste-conscious Brahmins, an upper-class tier in a caste-conscious Kashmiri society, being the only social group in the Vale during an extensive golden period in some mythic past is counter-intuitive to say the least.
 This is exactly how Kashmir’s past is presented before the dawn of Islam.
 But, how do we make sense of a group’s elevated status if everyone in the society is supposedly of the same social marker?
 These ideas smack of a crude romanticism with all the hallmarks of a constructed claim.

 We know from observing social groups everywhere that lower groups can and do morph into higher groups when they become more affluent.
 New family names are employed and nobler backgrounds are imagined.
 Many writers have observed this phenomenon during their own lifetimes.
 The reverse can happen in the opposite direction as formerly powerful families and networks fall from grace.
 This equally holds true for Kashmir as we have access to colonial writings of the 19th century when the phenomenon of upward mobility was being lucidly described.
 Social change happens in either direction, affluent groups do not simply lose their older statuses but they adopt new ones.
 But, the inference is clear, Hindu Pandits have never been culturally significant to a primordial Kashmiri identity in the way they imagine this exclusive ‘status’.
 The exceptionalism with which they present themselves and the larger Kashmiri population as an extension of themselves is, to be candid, perverse not least became they are aggregating for themselves an exclusive identity that has no historical antecedents.
 This is a form of Kashmiri exceptionalism that can be easily detected in their publications and writings, as they present themselves in glowing terms all the while they differentiate themselves from their neighbours.
-Colonial sensibilities have massively warped this ‘self-image’.
+As I have repeatedly said, colonial sensibilities have massively warped this ‘self-image’.

 For instance, we know of ‘Kashmiri’ Muslim rulers adopting the cultural practises of Central Asian Muslims thinking such practises to be more superior to the indigenous practises of the Valley.
 They similarly introduced new crafts into the Valley, and encouraged skilled craftsman to settle in the Valley.
 Kashmir has been a recipient of these changes as opposed to innovating them.
 When you read modern day accounts of Kashmir by Valley Kashmiris, one is instantly struck by a tendency to somehow connect Kashmir with Central Asia as opposed to the Indian subcontinent.
 One will very rarely come across Central Asian Uzbeks or Turkic groups claiming historical ties with ‘Kashmir’.

 From a political perspective in light of the conflict, the anxieties are clear.
-It is about distancing the ‘Muslim’ ‘Central Asian’ ‘Kashmiris’ from their Hindu, i.e., ‘Indian’ counterparts.
+It is about distancing the ‘Muslim’ ‘Central Asian’ ‘Kashmiris’ from their Hindu, i.e., ‘Indian’ or South Asian counterparts.
 It is therefore a curious move on the part of some Kashmiri-Pandits to revel in this ‘Dardic’ connection as they are keen to point out that Kashmiris have nothing in common with Indians and Pakistanis.
 From this rather curious perspective, ‘Azad Kashmiris’ become ‘Panjabis’ with commonalities that connect them with Pakistani and Indian ‘Panjabis’ whilst Hindu-Pandits are the real ‘Kashmiris’ connected with their ‘Muslim’ Central Asian ‘Kashmiris’ even as they turn to Hindu India for support.
 As I have consistently stated in this post, the fact that the dispute is a territorial one, makes these claims utterly perverse.

 But, as we evaluate the influence of regions on regions, or cultures on cultures, it becomes crystal clear that Kashmir is a net-recipient of cultural influences like the wider region, particularly from the direction of the Indian Plains.
 For instance, the Kashmiri language has little or no status in its own homeland as people prefer to speak Urdu.
 For all intents and purposes spoken Kashmiri is a low-variety whatever its official recognition in the Indian State.
 But prior to the introduction of Urdu as the language of statecraft for the Dogra Raj, the language of statecraft was Persian.
 Urdu-Hindi has its origins on the Plains of India, and so Kashmiris have elected to speak a more prestigious language from the direction of India.
 The implication is clear, Kashmiris are speaking a ‘Plains’ Indian language, Indians do not speak Kashmiri, the underlying power-dynamics are clear.